Baggage How much luggage can I bring?

 There are small health clinics on both West and Home Island but please note there is no hospital and resources are limited.

 Given our remote location with just one airline in operation, travel plans to Cocos can be disrupted.
-To ensure you’re covered, we recommend booking comprehensive domestic travel insurance before you arrive.

 Do I need a passport or visa to travel to Cocos Keeling Islands?